Funding of doctoral studies/stipends

 Stipends within the University

-- The Research School "Locating Media" offers stipends for doctoral projects in which media phenomena related to location and situation are investigated.
+- The Research School "Locating Media" or the integrated research training group of the SFB 1187 "Media of Cooperation"support doctoral projects within the framework of their thematic focus.
 Applications for stipends are only accepted in response to announcements, which are published on the University website.

 - The HYT Academy offers scholarship to kick-start your career at Siegen University.
 The scholarships are intended for excellent Master- and PhD-Students who are at the beginning of their courses.